 In honor of These Are A Few Of My Favorite Things, I am posting some of my Favorite Recipes for cozying up on the couch and pigging out.
 Since the weather has been cold, all I want to do is eat.
-I will be posting a few tried and true recipes I have made throughout the years here as well.
+I will post a few tried-and-true recipes I have made throughout the years here as well.

 But the Christmas album I most associate with my childhood would be John Denver.

 I remember watching the John Denver Christmas Special with my family when I was little and wanting to live in the mountains.

 These are a few of my favorite carbs.

 I don’t actually remember where I got this recipe, but it is so easy and kid-friendly and so good that it just doesn’t matter.
 Oh, and it is cheap to make too, all elements of a great recipe.